Travel 2 minutes 17 June 2024

 Moxy Tokyo Kinshicho

 The Moxy Tokyo Kinishicho is the Marriott’s spin on a boutique hotel, delivering chic accommodation and a hip vibe at pocket-friendly prices for their primarily millennium clientele.
 Belying the utilitarian exterior, the stylish rooms make efficient and creative use of space without compromising on comfort, with high-thread count bed linens, walk-in showers and 50-inch televisions.
-Pets are as welcome as their human companions.
 Aside from the continental breakfast, guests will probably do their dining outside, picking their own price points for meals.
 However, grab-and-go noodles and snacks are available round-the-clock from the combo bar and lounge, which also serves as the hotel’s social hub.
 A library and gym add to the appeal of the Moxy Tokyo.
 Although Kinshicho is somewhat off the tourist radar, the location combines convenient access to major attractions, including Tokyo Skytree and Sensoji Temple, with the local flavor of the mainly residential neighborhood.

 ⒸMoxy Tokyo Kinshicho